 You will notice the land become less farmed and more industrial as you leave Siberia and cross into the Ural provinces and ultimately close in on Moscow.

-Arrive Moscow (Yaroslavskaya station) early morning, a little after 4am; meet driver on station platform.
+Arrive Moscow (Yaroslavskaya station) early morning, a little before 5am; meet driver on station platform.
 Transfer to centrally located budget hotel.
-Freshen up and have breakfast before guided city tour (B)
+Freshen up and have breakfast before guided city tour.
+(B)